SanicTK2/iidxguide/docs/dp_middle56.md

 Also worth noting that this is more of an opinion piece... then again it's from the man, SILLYB.

+DP Intermediate {: .label .label-yellow } DP Expert {: .label .label-red }

+This article is for intermediate to expert DP players.
+In other words, it's for DP layers 10th dan and up.

 <details open markdown="block">
   <summary>
     Table of contents